itisusama-writer/152410/chapter-5.md

 The two hours at Saif-ul-Malook passed in a blur of photographs and forced normalcy.
 The family posed against the backdrop of impossible blue water and snow-capped peaks, smiling for cameras while Ayesha watched Areeba from the corner of her eye.

-Her cousin remained unnaturally energetic, bounding from rock to rock, picking up stones and examining them with childlike fascination, asking questions about everything—"What kind of fish live here?"
+Her sister remained unnaturally energetic, bounding from rock to rock, picking up stones and examining them with childlike fascination, asking questions about everything—"What kind of fish live here?"
 "Why is the water this color?"
 "What are those birds called?"—like a tourist in her own body.

 Uncle Jamil checked his watch.
 "Okay, everyone!
 Time to head back.
 We want to reach Naran before dark."